-We have incurred significant operating losses since our inception.
-We incurred total net losses of \$118.5 million and \$91.5 million for the years ended December 31, 2023 and 2022, respectively.
-As of December 31, 2023, we had an accumulated deficit of \$379.6 million.
+We have incurred recurring losses since our inception, including net losses of \$155.1 million and \$118.5 million for the years ended December 31, 2024 and 2023, respectively.
+In addition, as of December 31, 2024, we had an accumulated deficit of \$534.7 million.
 Our historical losses resulted principally from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 In the future, we intend to continue to conduct research and development, preclinical testing, clinical trials, regulatory compliance, market access and commercialization activities that, together with anticipated general and administrative expenses, will result in incurring further significant losses for at least the next several years.
-Our operating losses stem primarily from development of our investigational COMP360 psilocybin treatment for TRD, and we expect they will continue to increase as we conduct our Phase 3 program in TRD for our investigational COMP360 psilocybin treatment candidate and potentially including expanding into additional indications, and initiating preclinical and clinical development of additional programs for different therapeutic candidates, as well as using digital technologies and solutions to enhance our therapeutic offering.
+Our operating losses stem primarily from development of our investigational COMP360 psilocybin treatment for TRD, and we expect they will continue to increase as we conduct our Phase 3 program in TRD for our investigational COMP360 psilocybin treatment candidate.
+In addition, although our non-COMP360 preclinical efforts will be stopped in connection with the strategic reorganization, our spending in the future may increase if we choose to expand into additional indications or initiate the development for different therapeutic candidates.
 Furthermore, since the completion of our IPO, we have incurred, and expect to continue to incur, significant costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.
 As a result, we will need substantial additional funding in the longer term to support our continuing operations and pursue our growth strategy.
-Until such time as we can generate significant revenue from sales of therapeutic candidates, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licen
+Until such time as we can generate significant revenue from sales of therapeutic candidates, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances a